ReproNim/reproschema/docs/index.md

 You can also get in touch on [our channel on the mattermost Brainhack](???).

-If you want to get started right away and contribut directly to this documentation,you can find references and how-to in the [about section](./100_about_this_doc.md).
+If you want to get started right away and contribute directly to this documentation,you can find references and how-to in the [about section](./100_about_this_doc.md).